 Commissioner Hogan to debate with AGRI Members on 3 December

-The newly appointed Commissioner for agriculture Phil Hogan has been invited for a debate with AGRI Members during the Committee meeting of 3 December at 17.00 (room JAN4Q1, Brussels).
-The topics expected to be raised include the latest developments on the 2015 agricultural budget, an update on measures taken by the EU to alleviate the impact of the Russian import ban on EU food products, the situation on agricultural markets (including prospects for the dairy market) and ongoing work on legislative proposals such as the organic production and the school schemes files.
+The newly appointed Commissioner for agriculture Phil Hogan participated to a debate with AGRI Members during the Committee meeting of 3 December at 17.00 (room JAN4Q1, Brussels).
+The topics raised included the latest developments on the 2015 agricultural budget, an update on measures taken by the EU to alleviate the impact of the Russian import ban on EU food products, the situation on agricultural markets (including prospects for the dairy market) and ongoing work on legislative proposals such as the organic production and the school schemes files.

 Presentation and competencies